Seriously, how good is your vision? Ready to put your answer to the test? Check out these fun vision tests!

 But behind the fun, games, and yes, spam, there are some pretty interesting diagnostic exercises.
 Some sites have begun posting simple eye checks, often set up as videos, gifs, or games.
 We’re certainly not telling you that they’re all legitimate, but we’ve found a few that – while they’re no replacement for a full examination – can at least help you run a quick check on yourself from the comfort of your own home.

-We’ll take you on a quick tour of some of the better ones we’ve seen and leave you with a little more knowledge about how your own eyes stack up.
+We’ll take you on a quick tour of some of the better vision tests we’ve seen and leave you with a little more knowledge about how your own eyes stack up.

 Monroe or Einstein?